 Despite being more expensive to place ads on than many other mediums, LinkedIn equips marketers with a wide range of targeted methods to engage and convert the right people.

 Moreover, organisations are recognising that the higher price is worth it.
-But to understand how much your potential ads might cost, knowing what factors affect the price is vital.
+But to understand how much your potential ads might cost, knowing what ad specs and other factors affect the price is vital.

 What factors influence the cost of LinkedIn ads?